Lysimachia arvensis: Description

 Scarlet pimpernel flowers open only when the sun shines, and even close in overcast conditions.
 This habit leads to names such as "shepherd's weather glass".
 It has been observed along the verges of salted roads, creating a broad red band along the roadside.

-Scarlet pimpernel has a wide variety of flower colours.
-The petals of the type arvensis are bright red to minium-coloured; carnea is deep peach, lilacina is lilac; pallida is white; and azurea is blue.
-The blue form can be difficult to distinguish from A. foemina, but the petal margins are diagnostic: whereas foemina has clearly irregular petal margins with only 5 to 15 glandular hairs, A. arvensis f. azurea has 50 to 70 hairs on only slightly irregular margins.
+Scarlet pimpernel has a wide variety of flower colours, which may be treated as forms, although not by Plants of the World Online which does not accept any subdivisions.
+The petals of the type arvensis are bright red to minium-coloured; carnea is deep peach; lilacina is lilac; pallida is white; and azurea is blue.
+The blue form can be difficult to distinguish from L. foemina, but the petal margins are diagnostic: whereas L. foemina has clearly irregular petal margins with only 5 to 15 glandular hairs, L. arvensis f. azurea has 50 to 70 hairs on only slightly irregular margins.

 Medical and agricultural significance

-Anagallis arvensis is generally unwelcome as a cosmopolitan invasive species; it is harmfully toxic in several respects and accordingly undesirable in pastures.
+Lysimachia arvensis is generally unwelcome as a cosmopolitan invasive species; it is harmfully toxic in several respects and accordingly undesirable in pastures.
 The plant is acrid and bitter, and grazing livestock generally avoid eating it except in conditions of overgrazing or grazing of unsatisfying stubble.
 Experimental feeding of the plant material to various animals, such as horses and dogs, caused gastroenteritis.
 Sufficiently high doses proved fatal.
 Less specifically the herb has been reported as being toxic to poultry and rabbits, and the seed to birds.